robmcmullen/rexmenu/README.rst

 RexMenu needs a configuration file that lists all of the emulators and games.
 It does not perform any discovery of ROMs or any scraping to get metadata.
 Any images used have to be sourced outside this program.

+The configuration file is in INI-style format, with one required section that sets some application options, and any number of other sections describing the available programs to launch.

+The configuration file can be stored as `.rexmenu` in your home directory, or as `rexmenu.cfg` in the same directory as the `rexmenu.py` program.

+An example file is in the source distribution as rexmenu.cfg.sample.

 Usage
 =====